thewileylab/ReviewR/README.md

 the review.

-Now, after selecting a patient from the ‘Patient Search’ tab, your REDCap instrument will appear next to the patient information on the ‘Chart Review’ tab.
+Now, after selecting a patient from the ‘Patient Search’ tab, your REDCap instrument will appear next to the patient identifier information on the ‘Chart Review’ tab.
 Fill in desired information and click the ‘Upload to REDCap’ button to store your information in the REDCap project.

 ## Disclaimer